AdaRoseCannon/pwa-talks/ffconf.md

 * Doesn't break when some features are unavailable.
 * Not in a SILO, if I see a DOT-PWA website I will be mad.
 * Don't break accessibility, try to optimise keyboard only interaction.

+Take advantage of the interpreted power in the web to break gracefully, be robust over the network and keep working long into the future.

+By building websites which are meant to last we will build a web which is built to last.

 <blockquote class="dark" style="background-image: url('images/bird4.jpg');">
 <h1>Think Webby!
 Feel Native!</h1>